midonet/midonet/docs/rest-api-auth.md

   &lt;context-param&gt;
     &lt;param-name>auth-auth_provider&lt;/param-name&gt;
     &lt;param-value&gt;
-      org.midonet.api.auth.MockAuthClient
+      org.midonet.api.auth.MockAuthService
     &lt;/param-value&gt;
   &lt;/context-param&gt;
   ...
 </code></pre>

-MockAuthClient class is provided as a way to mock the auth provider class.
-See the 'Mocking auth provider' section below for more details.
+MockAuthService class is provided as a way to mock the auth provider class.
+See the 'Mocking auth service' section below for more details.

-## Servlet filter (AuthFilter)
+## Servlet filter (AuthFilter and LoginFilter)

 Authentication is implemented as a servlet filter.
 AuthFilter class is registered as a servlet filter at the start of the MidoNet API service.
 The